 }

-This theorem states another necessary and sufficient condition for a matching to be maximum in a bipartite graph.
-It was first proposed by Philip Hall and is known as the Marriage Theorem.
-The theorem is as follows:
+This theorem states another necessary and sufficient condition for a maximum matching in a bipartite graph, which was first introduced by Philip Hall and is known as the Marriage Theorem.
+This theorem is as follows:

-The necessity of this condition is obvious (otherwise, the number of adjacent vertices would be insufficient for matching).
-To prove sufficiency, we use contradiction: assume there exists a graph with this property that lacks a perfect matching.
+The necessity of the above condition is trivial (otherwise, the number of neighbors of a set would not be sufficient to match them).
+To prove sufficiency, we use proof by contradiction and assume there exists a graph with such a property that does not have a perfect matching;

-Consider a maximum matching and an arbitrary unsaturated vertex \(u\) (which must exist!).
-Since this vertex is unmatched, we take an arbitrary adjacent matched vertex.
-By the problem's assumption, these two vertices have another adjacent vertex that is either unmatched (yielding an augmenting path) or matched, whose matched vertex we add to the set.
-Repeating this process, and since the number of adjacent vertices to \(X\) is at least their own size, we eventually reach a stage where the current set has an adjacent unsaturated vertex.
-This creates an augmenting path, contradicting the maximality of our matching.
+We consider a maximum matching and an arbitrary unsaturated vertex, say \(u\) (which must exist!).
+Since this vertex is not matched with anyone, we consider the matched vertex of an arbitrary neighbor of \(u\).
+These two vertices, according to the problem assumption, have another neighbor which is either unmatched (in which case we have an augmenting path) or matched, in which case we add its matched vertex to these two vertices.
+We continue this process as far as possible, and since the number of neighbors of \(X\) is at least their own size, we eventually reach a stage where our current set has an unmatched neighbor, which means we have an augmenting path.
+This contradicts the maximality of our matching.

-Thus, Hall's condition is satisfied in our graph, and a perfect matching certainly exists in the graph.
+Thus, Hall's condition holds in our graph, and a perfect matching is definitely found in our graph.

-We have a bipartite graph called \(G\) and want to remove some of its edges such that the degree of each vertex in the first partition like \(u\) becomes \(a_u\), and the degree of each vertex in the second partition becomes at most one.
-To solve this problem, we construct a graph \(G'\) such that it contains a perfect matching from the first partition to the second if and only if such an edge set exists in graph \(G\);
+We have a bipartite graph named \(G\) and want to remove some of its edges such that the degree of each vertex in the first partition, say \(u\), becomes \(a_u\), and the degree of each vertex in the second partition becomes at most one.
+To solve this problem, we construct a graph \(G'\) such that a perfect matching from the first partition to the second exists in it if and only if such a set of edges exists in graph \(G\);

-We construct graph \(G'\) by replacing each vertex \(u\) in the first partition with a set of \(a_u\) vertices (which are copies of vertex \(u\)).
-For each edge like \((u, v)\) in the original graph, we connect all vertices in the copy set of \(u\) to vertex \(v\).
-The resulting graph is bipartite (Why?).
-If Hall's condition holds (i.e., it has a perfect matching), then for each edge between the copy set of vertex \(u\) and vertex \(v\) in \(G'\), we keep the edge \((u, v)\) in \(G\), which clearly gives us the desired edge set.
-If \(G'\) has no perfect matching, we can similarly conclude that no such edge set exists in \(G\) (by reversing the argument).
+We construct graph \(G'\) such that for each vertex \(u\) in the first partition of graph \(G\), we create a set of \(a_u\) vertices (which are copies of vertex \(u\)), and for each edge \((u, v)\) in graph \(G\), we connect all vertices in the set corresponding to \(u\) to vertex \(v\).
+The resulting graph is bipartite (why?).
+If Hall's condition holds in it, meaning it has a perfect matching, then for each edge between the set of vertices corresponding to \(u\) and vertex \(v\) in \(G'\), we remove the edge \((u, v)\) in graph \(G\).
+It is clear that in this case, we obtain our desired set of edges.
+Similarly, if graph \(G'\) does not have a perfect matching, it can be concluded that no such set exists in graph \(G\) either (we proceed in reverse).